4awpawz/snitch/README.md

 - `--markdown-list`: output a list of issues in markdown
 - `--markdown-unordered-list`: output an unordered list of issues in markdown
 - `--markdown-ordered-list`: output an ordered list of issues in markdown
+- `--header`: prepend a header (e.g. V1.0.3) to the output, supports markdown headers and plain text headings
 ## Show some love ❤️
 <a href="https://www.buymeacoffee.com/4awpawz"><img src="./readme-assets/buymeacoffee.png" alt="image"></a>